 Learn everything about Chateau Quinault L’Enclos St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Quinault L’Enclos History, Overview

 Chateau Quinault L’Enclos, located in Saint Emilion is situated in the city of Libourne.
 However, the estate was not always considered a part of the St. Emilion appellation.
 Until 1973, the vineyard of Chateau Quinault L’Enclos was actually part of the satellite appellation of Sables St. Emilion.

 The chateau was renovated and parts of the vineyard were replanted by Alain Raynaud who acquired it in 1997.
 Another change made by Alain Raynaud was a move from mechanical harvesting to picking by hand.

 In 2008 Alain Raynaud sold Chateau Quinault L’Enclos to the owners of Chateau Cheval Blanc, Bernard Arnault and Albert Frere.
 Today, Pierre Lurton and his talented team from Cheval Blanc now manage Chateau Quinault L’Enclos.
 After the purchase, the estate switched to organic farming in 2009.